Travel Report: War Remnant Museum, Siem Reap.

 Another little hut held nothing more than a dozen helmets.
 Again there was no information about their history.
 Nevertheless, one of the helmets made me think of Stanley Kubrick’s chilling war movie Full Metal Jacket.
 Sladja and I would soon embark on a Kubrick marathon, so I guess it served some purpose.

 Another shack contained a collage of tatty, faded photographs.
-Yup, no labels, no info, nada.
-Among the many sad images, I spied Princess Diana in Cambodia helping to clear landmines.
-Then, a gaggle of Khmer child soldiers grimacing at the camera.
+No labels, no info, nada.
+Among the many sad images, I spied a gaggle of Khmer child soldiers grimacing at the camera.
+Then a shot of Princess Diana in Cambodia helping to clear landmines.
 Elsewhere, various amputees in hospitals, their faces twisted in agony as doctors and nurses loomed over them.

 War Remnant Museum, Siem Reap.